+^{1, 3, 4}Universitas Gadjah Mada

+2Maejo University

-Universitas Gadjah Mada^{1, 3, 4}, Maejo University2 Corresponding author: evi.ugm@gmail.com
+Corresponding author: evi.ugm@gmail.com

-Image recognition for automatic identification is one of the popular methods used these days especially with the advanced development of computers and artificial intelligence.
-Some insects are harmful to plant growth which can cause losses for farmers or plantations, but some others are beneficial for plants.
-Therefore, a method to identify the type of insects to obtain accurate and precise results is of importance.
+Image recognition for automatic identification is one of the popular methods used these days especially with the advanced development of computer and artificial intelligence.
+Some insects are harmful for plant growth which can cause losses for farmers or plantations, but some others are beneficial for plants.
+Therefore, a method to identify type of insects in order to obtain accurate and precise results is of importance.
 Nowadays, with increasing computer technology, an automatic object identification system with increased accuracy, improved speed, and less cost have been developed.
-Deep learning is a popular method recently in image recognition since it can increase the effectiveness of object identification.
+Deep learning is a popular method recently in the image recognition since it can increase the effectiveness of object identification.
 However, it requires large image data which can be solved by using a Convolutional Neural Network (CNN) technique.
 The implementation of CNN for image identification or classification can be done by collecting a large-scale dataset that contains hundreds to millions of images for network training because of the need for learning many parameters involved in the network.
-This research is conducted to develop and apply the CNN model to identify eight species of insects in the sweet corn field in Thailand.
-Those insects were Calomycterus sp., Rhopalosiphum maidis, Frankliniella williamsi, Spodoptera frugiperda, Spodoptera litura, Ostrinia furnacalis, Mythimna separata, and Helicoverpa armigera.
-The CNN model in this research was built with four convolutional layers, which consist of Conv2D, batch normalization, max pooling, dropout sublayer, and a fully-connected layer.
+This research is conducted to develop and apply the CNN model to identify eight species of insects in the sweet corn field in sp., Thailand.
+Those insects were Calomycterus Rhopalosiphummaidis, Frankliniellawilliamsi, Spodopterafrugiperda, Spodoptera litura, Ostriniafurnacalis, Mythimna separata, and Helicoverpaarmigera.
+The CNN model in this research was built with four convolutional layers, which consisted of Conv2D, batch normalization, max pooling, and drop out sublayer, also one flattens layer.
 A total of 5568 images were trained with 10 trials and different train attempts for each trial, then tested with 40 images.
-The result of this research shows that the CNN model has succeeded in identifying images of sweet corn insects with 27,5% up to 67,5% of prediction accuracy for images with background, and 80% up to 95% of prediction accuracy for images with no background.
+The result of this research shows that the CNN model has succeeded in identifying images of sweet corn insects with 86,39% and 88,57% of train accuracy and 67,5% of prediction accuracy.